hiqdev/composer-config-plugin/README.md

 [![Scrutinizer Code Quality](https://img.shields.io/scrutinizer/g/hiqdev/composer-config-plugin.svg)](https://scrutinizer-ci.com/g/hiqdev/composer-config-plugin/)
 [![Dependency Status](https://www.versioneye.com/php/hiqdev:composer-config-plugin/dev-master/badge.svg)](https://www.versioneye.com/php/hiqdev:composer-config-plugin/dev-master)

-This [Composer](https://getcomposer.org/) plugin that provides assembling of configs and thus providing extendable plugin system.
+This [Composer](https://getcomposer.org/) plugin provides assembling of configurations distributed with composer packages.
+This allows to put configuration needed to use package right into the package thus implementing plugin system: package becomes a plugin holding both code and configuration.

+How it works?

-- scans installed packages for extra `config-plugin` option in their `composer.json`
+- scans installed packages for `config-plugin` extra option in their `composer.json`
-- requires all defines files
+- requires all `defines` files to set constants
-- collects and writes params file
+- collects and writes `params` file (constants can be used in params)
-- collects and writes config files
+- collects and writes config files (constants and params can be used in configs)
+- then you load assembled configurations with `require`

 ## Installation